quarto-rdmss-25/exercises/README.md

 # exercises

-Exercises for "Open Science Tools - authoring and publishing workflows for collaborative scientific writing"
+Exercises for "Quarto - authoring and publishing tools for collaborative scientific writing".

-See https://ost-hs23.github.io/website/ for course website where exercises are used.
+See https://quarto-ambition.github.io/website/ for course website where exercises are used.

 ## Attribution